English Version French Version Spanish Version

 J* * All connectors are optional, the cables can also be soldered directly into the board.
 Otherwise I suggest SIL headers (header sockets), known from PC motherboards.
 They are cheap and usefull.

 DIL SOCKETS Don't forget to buy sockets for the shift registers.
-4 * 16 pin DIL sockets are required.
+4 * 16 pin DIL sockets are required for the old PCB layout, resp.
+4 2x5 DIL sockets for the SmashTV layout.

 Soldering Guide